The Difference Between Suits, Sport Coats, & Blazers

 How To Wear Sport Jackets

 The key to successfully wearing sport jackets is to have versatile pants and shirts in your closet to complement them.
 A few pairs in solid dark blue, mid grey, tan, or chocolate will work with many different sport jackets.
-If you need help working with colors (and lots of men do), give us a call.
+If you need help working with colors (and lots of men do), explore more here.

 A modern classic look it to pair a sport jacket with dark jeans and a white dress shirt.
 The result is effortless style, assuming everything fits well.

 Knowing the difference between suits, sport coats, and blazers will enable you to put forth your most impactful image.
-If you need help parsing through that aspect of your life, the image consultants at Henry A. Davidsen are here to help, even remotely.
-Send us a note at email@example.com or call 215-253-5905 to start managing your image.
+If you need help parsing through that aspect of your life, the image consultants at Henry A. Davidsen are here to help.
+Send us a note at firstname.lastname@example.org or call 215-253-5905 to start managing your image.